mhaidarhanif/rewinds/README.md

 Included setup:

-- [x] Full stack type safety with Remix
+- [x] Full stack type safety with Remix and TypeScript
   - [x] Enabled for HMR/HDR (hot module/data reload)
   - [x] v2 future flags
 - [x] UI components with React and Radix UI, ready to use and 100% customizable
 - [x] Styles, colors, fonts, icons, and responsive design with Tailwind CSS
-- [x] Database with Prisma ORM and PlanetScale
+- [x] Database with Prisma ORM and MySQL on PlanetScale
 - [x] Auth with Remix Auth using a session cookie
 - [x] Form and data validation with Conform and Zod
+- [x] No need for loading screens, only loading bar on top and loading button state
 - [x] SEO functions with meta tags, `robots.txt`, `sitemap.xml`, `canonical`
 - [x] Various utilities with external libraries
-- [x] Lighthouse/Pagespeed optimized
+- [x] Lighthouse or [Pagespeed Insights](https://pagespeed.web.dev/analysis/https-rewinds-mhaidarhanif-com/dzhozpocxy?form_factor=desktop) optimized
 - [x] pnpm, Prettier, ESLint, Stylelint, and much more

-## Some Ideas

-You can use this to build any web app.
-Also what I'm using Rewinds for.

-- Todo List
-- Learning Platform
-- Content Management System
-- E-Commerce
-- Social Media
-- Gallery
-- Inventory
+Recommended extra setup:

+- Use Google Search Console to check the sitemap and SERP-related stuffs
+- Connect Vercel project to Axiom for better log management
+- Connect to Highlight to report and analyze errors

 ## Some Details